How to Create, Flip, and Sell Your Website for Profit

 Launching a niche website is one of the best business ideas you can start while working full-time.

-In my online course, The Launch While Working Formula, I’ll even teach you how to do it.
+In my online course, The Launch While Working Formula, I even teaches you how to do it.

 With years of practice, I’ve learned how to build an engaged audience for my own website.